VladimirKosyuk/Windows_outdated_updates_servers_report/README.md

 •	If server received updates no older than 3 months - continue to another server;

-•	Send an email without authorization with results.
+•	Sends an email without authorization with results.